Legislative Tracker

 Ukrainian Adjustment Act of 2025

-Why it matters: Without this bill, hundreds of thousands of Ukrainians who fled the war and built lives in the U.S. face deportation back to an active war zone -- this is the single most urgent protection for Ukrainian-Americans.
+Why It Matters: Without this bill, hundreds of thousands of Ukrainians who fled the war and built lives in the U.S. face deportation back to an active war zone.
+This is the single most urgent protection for Ukrainians in America.

 Progress